lynethmendoza/csc212groupproject/README.md

 # CSC 212 Term Project: Group 5 – Recursive Graphics
-Our project uses recursion to create different fractals: Hilbert Curve, Koch Snowflake, and Sierpinski Triangle.
+Our project uses recursion to create three different fractals: Hilbert Curve, Koch Snowflake, and Sierpinski Triangle.
 We also use L-System to make the commands to draw the fractals that we are given.

 ## Compiling and Running
 Since we are using L-Systems, it is important to use the L-System Plotter Python code in this repo.
-Make sure that all files are in the same directory for this to work.
+Ensure all files are in the same directory for this to work.
-You have to download matplotlib onto your computer since the L-System code uses that library.
+You have to download the matplotlib library onto your computer since the L-System code uses it.

 ### For Each Fractal C++ File:

-You'll need to run and compile the C++ first before you plot whichever fractal you may like.
+You'll need to run and compile the C++ before plotting whichever fractal you like.
 To do this, you should run the following cpp files with this:

 ``g++ [chosenfractal].cpp  && ./a.out [filename].txt [degree/order of fractal]``